brenner131/brenner131.github.io/clustering.md

 ### 4. Ongoing Questions

+This dataset is a toy example for ongoing work in the CREATE Lab.
+We are measuring different groups of students, different games, and different executive function skills to better understand why we see certain patterns of engagement with games for learning, and how those patterns of play may be related to improving executive function skills.

 A version of this work was presented at the [2018 Subway Summit] (https://www.tc.columbia.edu/human-development/news/stories/hud-subway-summit/).

-This dataset is a toy example for ongoing work in the CREATE Lab.
-We are measuring different groups of students, different games, and different executive function skills to better understand why we see certain patterns of engagement with games for learning, and why some participants benefit more than others.